Extend and customize Drupal functionality with contributed modules.

 Integrates with Views using a style plugin (flexslider_views)

 A standardized solution for building API's so that external clients can communicate with Drupal.
-Out of the box it aims to support anything Drupal Core supports and provides a code level API for other modules to expose their features and functionality.
-It provide Drupal hooks that allow others to create their own authentication mechanisms, request formats, and response formats.
+Out of the box it aims to support anything Drupal Core supports and provides a code level API for other modules to expose their features and functionality via HTTP.
+It provide Drupal plugins that allow others to create their own authentication mechanisms, request formats, and response formats.

 ThemeKey allows you to define simple or sophisticated theme-switching rules which allow automatic selection of a theme depending on current path, taxonomy terms, language, node-type, and many, many other properties.
 It can also be easily extended to support additional properties exposed by other modules.
 In combination with Drupal's theme inheritance you can easily achieve features like: